Martin Allen – Missing for 36 years

 On 5th November 1979, a young schoolboy disappeared in broad daylight on his way home from school in London.
 Like Vishal Mehrotra, he seemed to disappear without a trace but, unlike Vishal, he has not been seen or heard of and no body has been found.
 It is a mystery and, indeed, a torturous one for Martin’s family.
 Following new information given to Operation Midland, a new police investigation has been set up to look again at the disappearance of Martin.
 This is a massive opportunity to get some answers and reach new witnesses.
 The new Metropolitan Police investigation is called Operation Malswick.

 I’ve conversed with Martin’s brother, Kevin, a number of times and what is clear both from from speaking with him and reading Anton Gill’s book, is that Martin was loved.
 He came from a loving, down-to-earth, close-knit family in a very desirable area of London.
 The thought that a child can simply disappear in to thin air is hard to comprehend.
 There was nothing in Martin’s personal life that would indicate he would have run away.
 On the contrary, Martin was a homely boy who spent most of his time surrounded by his family, who was afraid of the dark, who liked to meet up and travel home with his mum after school and whose loyalty to family caused him to divert his trip that day by heading home to pick up some money to then take to his sister-in-law.
 The not knowing for 36 years continues to haunt his family and the whole case throws up more questions than answers, especially as new, very odd, information comes to light.
-His father, Tom, sadly passed away without ever having any answers and his mother, Eileen, is now in failing health.
+Both his parents, Tom and Eileen, have sadly passed away without ever having any answers.
 I have decided to put together the facts of the case, as well as the story of the events surrounding Martin’s disappearance.
 Hopefully someone, somewhere, might recall something relevant or offer suggestions for the person identified as a possible abductor.
 (Please note that some of the witness quotes used may cause offence.
 This is not intentional – I simply feel it important to report the facts accurately).

 On a personal level, what jumped out at me more than anything was that, despite a witness’s claim that Martin was seen on a Richmond-bound District Line train, his disappearance warranted a small paragraph in the local Richmond & Twickenham Times newspaper.
 Imagine all those commuters that could have been reached had it been given better coverage.
 Nowadays families can create their own appeals via social media, but back in 1979 you were solely reliant on the goodwill of press editors and programme makers.
 I have included newspaper reports in this post.
 They may jog a memory.
 If you have information regarding Martin’s disappearance – however small – please contact Operation Malswick and help give some closure to his family.